-- Branch: Indicator of divergence from base without changing the main line (or “trunk” if you like to visualize organic tree-structures to remember this term).
+- Branch: Indicator of divergence from the base without changing the main line (or “trunk” if you like to visualize organic tree structures to remember this term).

-- Commit: Point-in-time snapshot of repository with changes.
+- Commit: Point-in-time snapshot of the repository with changes.

-- Fork (noun): Copy of the repository that is entirely yours in your namespace.
-In GitHub-land, forking does not have a negative connotation that it can in other contexts (such as taking an open source project in a new direction in a huff to get different contributors).
+- Fork (noun): A copy of the repository that is entirely yours in your namespace.
+In GitHub-land, forking does not have a negative connotation that it can in other contexts (such as taking an open-source project in a new direction in a huff to get different contributors).
 Rather, it is a way to contribute openly and publicly with your account attributed.